 Baking Your Own Wedding Cake

-- Prepare your frosting a day in advance and keep in the refrigerator.
+- Prepare your frosting a day in advance and keep it in the refrigerator.
 This will save you time on the day you bake and construct the cake.

 - On baking day, preheat your oven and spray your pans, (if you are doing five layers, use five pans in your desired size).
-Once baked, let the cakes cool and remove from pans.
+Once baked, let the cakes cool and remove them from the pans.

 - When ready to decorate, put a little frosting on your cake stand or cake plate to allow your cake to stay secured.
 Now, begin stacking and frosting between each cake.
 This part is fun, so relax and just go for it!

-If your cake doesn't look perfect, don't worry.
-Fresh flowers at the bottom or top of your cake will make the cake look so beautiful, no one will know it was a DIY wedding cake masterpiece.
+If your cake doesn’t look perfect, don’t worry.
+Fresh flowers at the bottom or top of your cake will make the cake look so beautiful, that no one will know it was a DIY wedding cake masterpiece.
 Good luck, and send us photos of your creation!